brandongarciaorea-wq/cs2450_remote/journal.md

 Date 10.24.25: This week in class we talked about the importance of unit testing.
 We then got to work with selenium and got to make our own unit tests for our project.
 I learned how to write unit test and got to make them for the login screen of our website.
 Another thing I learned this week at school was about classes and structs in C++.

 Date 10.31.25: This week in class we learned about refactoring code.
 I got to practice doing so on some example code.
 It helped me learn how to not add more features, but make them more readable/efficient.
 We also got lab time for working on our project.
 One last thing we learned about was User Experience and how to make it better.

+Date 11.7.25: This week we learned about Development Pipeline Automation.
+This is how to tests our code in git hub, we used our selenium tests we made to do this.
+We put it into our git hub actions so that it will run all our tests when we push to main.
+We also learned about other testing methods.